 - If all traces are missing in all bands, the problem is most likely in the source group.
 However, a missing or disabled DSP driver may exhibit the same or similar symptoms.
 To verify that this DSP driver is present and enabled: - 1.
 Click My Computer, Properties, Hardware tab, Device Manager.
 Expand Network Adapters.
 The following entry should be listed: Agilent Technologies DSP Driver #2 and should be enabled. - 2.
 If the icon to the left of the name is a yellow box containing an exclamation mark (!), use Windows Explorer to verify the presence of the following file: C:\WINNT\system32\drivers\spampnp.sys. - 3.
 If you have verified that the DSP driver is present and enabled, but all traces are still missing in all bands, go to "Checking the Source Group" on page 4-34. - If the trace faults are band-related, the problem is in the source group.
-Using Table 4-8 on page 4-45, note the frequency bands in which problems are seen.
-Go to "Checking the Source Group" on page 4-34 and check the A8 fractional-N synthesizer board outputs and the A10 frequency reference board outputs.
+Using Table 4-8 on page 4-46, note the frequency bands in which problems are seen.
+Go to "Source Group Tests" on page 4-40 and perform the band-specific tests that correspond to the bands in which the problems are seen.